Humanity’s shared history, obscured by Geology’s great error

 How will our numbers be reduced, and who will enact it?
 And, even if our numbers were to be reduced to some agreed upon level, what would prevent a repeat of technology-supported exponential population growth that led to the present problem?
 The answers to these questions exist, and they are not pleasant (at least not to me).

-I will finish with this: though we are sentient, we are wholly clueless about the nature of our survival problem due to the pervasive effects stemming from geology’s ‘no Flood’ error.
+Finally, though we are sentient, we are wholly clueless about the nature of our survival problem due to the pervasive effects stemming from geology’s ‘no Flood’ error.
 Would a universal and correct understanding of who we are, where we are from, and what has happened to our planet somehow help?
-Probably not.
-So, the last of the Younger-Dryas extinctions will be us.
+Possibly.
+Otherwise, the last of the Younger-Dryas extinctions will be us.

 Interpreting portions of the sprawling 8-mile-long ‘canvas’ discovered in the Amazon rainforest